Franklalalala/test_read_the_docs/docs/manual/SimulationModules.rst

    <center>

-Fig 14.
+Fig x.
 Illustration of some of the failed types.

 .. raw:: html